 In ancient Rome, the new year initially began on March 15 (the so-called ides of March), because at that time consuls (the most important state officials) took their office.
 Based on their term of office, the passing years were counted.
-That day was also celebrated the festival of Anna Perenna – the Old Italian goddess of the New Year – which marked the beginning of spring.
+That day also celebrated the festival of Anna Perenna – the Old Italian goddess of the New Year – which marked the beginning of spring.
 In order to celebrate this day, people went down to a valley near Rome (today’s piazza Euclide), where they celebrated and drank from the holy spring.
 Moreover, it was believed that if a woman made love in the valley for the first time, it would be a good omen for the future.

-Ovid describes the New Year celebrations – in March – in honor of the New Year goddess – Anna Perenna (annus – year, perennis – eternal):
+Ovid describes the New Year celebrations – in March – in honour of the New Year goddess – Anna Perenna (annus – year, perennis – eternal):

 On the Ides is held the jovial feast of Anna Perenna not far from the banks,